djmarcos88/movie-search-exercise/README.md

 ## Requirements:

-This is a Next.JS v14 project setup with App Router; if you are not familiar with Next.JS App Router you can still use Page Router, they can co-exist.
+This is a Next.JS v14 project, setup with App Router; if you are not familiar with Next.JS App Router you can still use Page Router, they can co-exist.

 Design the UI with simple CSS, the project has TailwindCSS and DaisyUI already setup up to simplify styling.
 It is strongly suggested to leverage DaisyUI styles to speed up styling elements.